shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 ```

 If you bootstrap into an entity type other than `Project`, you may need to ensure your path cache is in sync,
-otherwise, it may not be able to load the environment if for example, it tries to resolve a template.
+otherwise, it may not be able to load the environment if, for example, it tries to resolve a template.
 Since you don't have an `Sgtk` instance before bootstrapping, you will need to tell the bootstrap process to perform the
 synchronization after it's created an `Sgtk` instance but before it starts the engine.
 You can do this by setting the [`pre_engine_start_callback`](https://developer.shotgunsoftware.com/tk-core/initializing.html#sgtk.bootstrap.ToolkitManager.pre_engine_start_callback)